Skip to main content

 Collaboration: Utilizing teamwork and cooperation through internal and external partnerships.

-We encourage and pursue information sharing, open and honest working relationships, and inclusion of diverse experiences and thought across departments and throughout the City.
-We expect regular engagement with community members, business, schools, and organizations to gain insight and build partnerships.
+We encourage and pursue information sharing, open and honest working relationships, and inclusion of diverse experiences and thoughts across departments and throughout the City.
+We expect regular engagement with community members, businesses, schools, and organizations to gain insight and build partnerships.
 Collaborative partnerships among employees and the community enhance the way we deliver services.
 Additionally, diverse, cross-departmental teams of employees create cohesion in the organization, holistically solve problems, and create ownership of decisions.
 Working collaboratively, we are stronger as an organization and as a community.
 We can achieve greater success if we work together, cooperate, and respect others.

 Compassion: Being helpful and responsive by treating others with respect and care.